 12:00 pm – Lunch

-The Micro-Factory: A Domestic Manufacturing Strategy—Kristen Ritter, Gerber Technology
+The Micro-Factory: A Domestic Manufacturing Strategy—Kristin Ritter, Gerber Technology

 Over the last few years, our industry has been contemplating the micro-factory concept as a domestic manufacturing strategy.
 Although the idea is intriguing, we’ve yet to see micro-factories flourish within the soft goods industry.
 With the launch of their Innovation Center in New York City, Gerber Technology seeks to demonstrate the integration of technologies and processes including product design, pattern making, 3D visualization, digital textile printing, single ply cutting, sewing, and product lifecycle management.
 This presentation will describe the learning opportunities the center enables and will include examples of how Gerber Technology is working with individuals and companies to advance knowledge and adoption of on-demand digital technologies within the sewn product supply chain.